Skip to main content

 Understanding AddAllowedToAct:

 The msDS-AllowedToActOnBehalfOfOtherIdentity attribute (shown in BloodHound as AddAllowedToAct) is the core of Resource-Based Constrained Delegation.
-This attribute specifies which accounts are allowed to delegate authentication to the target service account (DC$ in our case).
+This attribute specifies which accounts are allowed to delegate authentication to the target service account (DC$ in this case).

 • wsilva can now request service tickets on behalf of other users for services running as DC$